The Digital Reformation

 “It is no longer possible to believe in the original dogma of democracy; that the knowledge needed for the management of human affairs comes up spontaneously from the human heart.
 Where we act on that theory we expose ourselves to self-deception, and to forms of persuasion that we cannot verify.”

-When the enormous media distribution channels of the Internet opened up at the turn of the century, it facilitated a frenzy of World Three participation where anyone with a PC and web connection could have their ideas frictionlessly replicated across millions of screens worldwide.
-In effect, the media floodgates cracked open and dumped a tsunami of information and perspectives into our shared world of meaning.
+When the enormous media distribution channels of the Internet opened up at the turn of the 21st century, we effectively created a user interface into World Three.
+Anyone with a PC and web connection could have their ideas frictionlessly replicated across millions of screens worldwide.

+Institutional floodgates began to crack open a tsunami of information and perspectives rushed into our shared world of meaning.
 If history never repeats itself but often rhymes, then the invention of the printing press and the advent of the Internet share a particular ring.
 They both increase information flows by orders of magnitude and facilitate meaning-making outside the purview of intermediary institutions.

 The information floodplains we now inhabit have a hallucinatory feel, as if any sense of shared reality has come unstuck.
-Our human need to create sanctuaries of meaning compels like-minded people to form digital networks around different World Three configurations, generating vast amounts of mental material in ways that are faster and cheaper than ever before possible.
+Our human need to create sanctuaries of meaning compels like-minded people to form digital networks around bespoke World Three configurations, generating vast amounts of mental material in ways that are faster and cheaper than ever before possible.
 These networks interpret and arrange objective facts in different ways and fight for the legitimacy of their unique perspectives.
 In an environment awash with perspectives and uncertainty, a simple and emotionally resonant interpretive framework becomes appealing, and ideology is a means for cutting through complexity and coordinating amidst the noise.

 Your substack is criminally underrated.